-In 2014, the BOD of the Parent Company approved the declaration of cash dividends of P0.06 per share or totaling to P109.3 million in each year, payable to stockholders of record as of August 29, 2014.
+In 2014, the BOD of the Parent Company approved the declaration of cash dividends of P0.06 per share or totaling to P109.3 million, payable to stockholders of record as of August 29, 2014.
 The cash dividends were paid in the same year of declaration.